 Simple To Install

-Due to their stability and accuracy of machining, you also tend to find that engineered boards are much easier to fit in general.
-Where solid oak boards tend to be a little more challenging (slotting boards together, getting joints tight etc), engineered is much easier to work with.
+Due to their stability and accuracy of machining, you also tend to find that they are much easier to fit in general.
+Where solid wood options tend to be a little more challenging (slotting boards together, getting joints tight, etc), engineered is much easier to work with.

-Whether your floor is being professionally laid or you’re planning to indulge in some DIY, there’s a distinct benefit to choosing engineered wood flooring over traditional alternatives.
-You can see our guide to fitting and finishing your engineered wood floor right here.
+Whether your floor is being professionally laid or you’re planning to indulge in some DIY, there’s a distinct benefit to choosing engineered flooring over traditional alternatives.
+You can see our guide to fitting and finishing.

 Extensive Variety

-Another great benefit of engineered wooden flooring is the wide range of grades, dimensions, colours, and finishes available.
+Another great benefit of these floors is the wide range of grades, dimensions, colours, and finishes available.
 Particularly in oak.

-With much more choice on the market, it’s generally much easier to find an engineered hardwood flooring that is to your tastes, purpose, design and lifestyle, not to mention your budget!
+With much more choice on the market, it’s generally much easier to find one that is to your tastes, purpose, design and lifestyle, not to mention your budget!

 Cost-Effective

-While engineered wood looks just like the real thing, it can also be more affordable.
-Particularly on timbers such as American Black Walnut, which is a more expensive luxurious timber.
+While engineered hardwood looks just like the real thing, it can also be more affordable.
+Particularly on timbers such as American Black Walnut, which is a more expensive, luxurious product.

-Within an engineered board, the majority of the structure is made up of the multi-laminate plywood under-core – meaning that less valuable walnut is used.
+Within this board, the majority of the structure is made up of the multi-laminate plywood undercore – meaning that less valuable walnut is used.
 That makes it both more affordable and more environmentally friendly.

-The same often applies with European oak boards, though the European oak is a more affordable timber than Walnut and therefore the price difference is not quite as noticeable.
-Some engineered oak floorboards will in fact be dearer than solid oak due to their specification, however most tend to be cheaper or similarly priced.
+The same often applies with European oak boards, though the European oak is more affordable than Walnut and therefore the price difference is not quite as noticeable.
+Some floorboards will, in fact, be dearer than solid oak due to their specification; however, most tend to be cheaper or similarly priced.

 Our family has been in the timber, carpentry and flooring businesses for over 100 years.
 Over that time, we’ve evolved the products that we sell and now, we mostly focus on engineered wood flooring.
 Quite simply, it is unbeatable for the combination of quality, reliability and value for money it provides.